-While out on a boat trip on the River Thames with his brother Lionel, Alfie died in 1853 in a tragic accident (which his younger brother Lionel survived).
+While out on a boat trip on the River Thames with his brother Lionel, Alfie died in 1853 in a tragic accident which his younger brother Lionel survived – see below.

 Lionel Bicknell Constable 1828-1887

 Lionel was born in the year his mother Maria died and life was difficult for him from the start.
 Having no memory of his mother, his attachments were to his father, his sister Maria Louisa and his nanny Mrs Elizabeth Roberts.
 To start with he was educated at home by the family tutor, Charles Boner, before attending a Mrs Rawley’s *Dame School.
-He completed his education at Alfie’s school in Hampstead and thought he might become a farmer before deciding to study art at Carry’s Academy in London.
+He completed his education at the same school as his brother Alfie in Hampstead and thought he might become a farmer before deciding to study art at Carry’s Academy in London.

-As an artist he was unusual in that, although he exhibited at the Royal Academy as a professional and made attempts to sell his work, he did not depend on painting for a living and was able to give it up when interest, nerve, will or whatever failed him after his brother Alfred’s tragic death in 1853.
+As an artist Lionel was unusual in that, although he exhibited at the Royal Academy as a professional and made attempts to sell his work, he did not depend on painting for a living.
+This meant he was able to give it up when interest, nerve, will or whatever failed him after his brother Alfred’s tragic death in 1853.
 Lionel’s career as a painter was very short – perhaps 8 years ending in his mid 20s.

 Lionel and his brother Alfie were involved in a boating accident on the River Thames.
 Although the young men could swim, Alfie did not make it to shore in the freezing water and died.
 Lionel survived the accident but afterwards suffered a stroke.
 For the rest of his life Lionel concentrated on carpentry, photography, sailing and making fireworks.
 He died in 1853, aged fifty.